 2 PD Hours includes pre-reading and reflection available in Canvas and (1) hour webinar.

-INDV3121: Implicit Bias and Microaggressions in the Online Environment 5 PD Hours
+INDV3121: Introduction to Implicit Bias and Microaggressions in the Learning Environment

 In this course we will explore implicit bias and how it manifests itself through microaggressions.